UBC-biol525D/UBC-biol525D.github.io/Topic_9/plotting_selection.md

 ![](gwas_1.jpeg)

-The observed p-values start deviating from expected values, even at smaller -log10 pvalues.
-This is the issue we were worried about - an overrepresentation of false positives.
+The observed p-values start deviating from expected values, even at smaller -log10 pvalues. **Based on what we talked about in class, how would you interpret this?**
-The nice thing about our qqplot though, is that there is an uptick in this difference at our highest pvalues, which might indicate we have a few true positives.

 Remember, we also ran a GWAS analysis where we explitly controlled for population structure by including the relatedness matrix as a mixed effect variable.
 We'll read this in now and compare our two qqplots.

 ```r